 The Future of Esports

 Esports is not a sport yet, but we live in a time where that could change quickly.
 The number of countries that update their status has grown, and many others are waiting to jump on the bandwagon.
 Glancing at the major international tournaments will show you that the reality should be different.
-Esports betting sites are pretty fond of it, and we all know how tight the link between bookies and sports is.
+Esports betting sites are pretty fond of it, and we all know how tight the link between fast withdrawal bookmakers and sports is.

 Final Words